This guide will cover a basic import of transactions, with assignment to contacts or companies, into Jetpack CRM.

 Example Use Cases:

-- You have some transaction data (separate to PayPal, WooCommerce, or Stripe, which are all covered by the CRM Sync Extensions), that you want to import periodically.
+- You have some transaction data that you want to import periodically. (separate from PayPal, WooCommerce, or Stripe, which are all covered by the CRM Sync Extensions)

-- You have an old transaction database dump and you’ve saved it as CSV.
+- You have an old transaction database dump that you saved as CSV.

-- You’re leaving an antiquated CRM system and they give you a CSV file with all of your transactions in.
+- You’re leaving an antiquated CRM system and they give you a CSV file with all of your transactions.

 How to Import Transactions from CSV into Jetpack CRM